RitulSoni/Approaches-To-Measuring-Happiness/README.md

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests to improve the methodology or extend the analysis.

+Areas for contribution:
+- Additional sentiment analysis methods
+- Improved temporal analysis techniques
+- Cross-platform validation studies
+- Enhanced visualization and reporting tools

 ## 📧 Contact

 For questions about this research or collaboration opportunities, please open an issue in this repository.

 ---

-**Note**: This research was conducted as part of CS598 coursework.
+**Note**: This research was conducted as part of CS598 coursework investigating computational approaches to happiness measurement.
 Ensure you have proper API credentials and respect rate limits when running the analysis.
+The study demonstrates the feasibility of automated happiness assessment but should be validated in specific application contexts.